How to Build a Customer Portal in 2026: From Prototype to Production

-Why Customer Portals Matter More Than Ever
+Why Customer Portals Matter More in 2026

 A customer portal isn't just a "nice to have" anymore.
 It's how modern businesses reduce support costs, increase customer satisfaction, and scale without hiring more staff.
-When your customers can check their order status, download invoices, update their information, and get answers without contacting support — everyone wins.

 Essential Features for Every Customer Portal

-Tier 1: Must-Have (Launch with these)
+Tier 1: Launch with These (MVP)

 - Dashboard — Overview of account status, recent activity, key metrics